 - an outline of the main issues of concern at the top of each page of the petition

 - a column allowing each person who signs the petition a chance to add why they wish to object

-- each person must write their full name and address, the date and their signature
+- each person must write their full name and address, the date and their signature.

 When submitting a petition, one person on the list must be nominated as a contact.
 We can then notify that person of the procedure so that they can inform the others on the petition.
-It is also helpful if, at the hearing, at least two of the signatories to the petition can be called as witnesses.
+It is also helpful if, at the hearing, at least 2 of the signatories to the petition can be called as witnesses.